 Designate equipment for aquarium use only

 All equipment used for the aquarium should never be used for any other purpose.
 There is no guarantee that contaminants can be adequately removed.
-Buy two or three five gallon buckets from Home Depot or Menards and label them in big black marker: Aquarium Use ONLY.
+Buy two or three gallon buckets from Home Depot or Menards and label them in big black marker: Aquarium Use ONLY.
 These can be used to change water as well as establishing a “safe zone” to hold cleaning equipment, filter components, and aquarium decorations during cleaning.

 Avoiding Biological Contamination